The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Results

 \subsubsection{Full likelihood and convergence}

 Having established the likelihood up to a fixed and computationally feasible $\ell_{\mathrm{exact}}$, we now show the extension up to the bandlimit of a given survey.
-In Fig.~\ref{fig:allell}, we use the example of the $\SI{1000}{\sqd}$ mask and the larger angular separation bin, $\bar{\theta}_2 = [ \ang{4.0}, \ang{6.0}]$, and plot the (exact) low-multipole-moment part (dotted) as well as the Gaussian approximation of the high-multipole-moment part (dashed) together with the convolution of the two yielding the approximation to the full $\ell$-range likelihood.
+In Fig.~\ref{fig:allell}, we use the example of the $\SI{1000}{\sqd}$ mask and the larger angular-separation bin, $\bar{\theta}_2 = [ \ang{4.0}, \ang{6.0}]$, and plot the (exact) low-multipole-moment part using an $\ell_{\mathrm{exact}}$ of $50$ (dotted) as well as the Gaussian approximation of the high-multipole-moment part (dashed) together with the convolution of the two yielding the approximation to the full $\ell$-range likelihood.
 We also show the corresponding simulations as gray histogram, again using $10^6$ realizations of the field.

+For completeness, we show the one-dimensional likelihoods of a cross-correlation as well as the noise-free counterparts in App.~\ref{app:croco}.

 We now briefly discuss the cutoff in the multipoles up to which the likelihood is calculated exactly and after which the Gaussian approximation is applied.
 The mean, as already argued in Sect.~\ref{sec:full}, does not depend on this cutoff multipole moment, as the lower-$\ell$ mean is always given by the trace of $\mathbf{M}\boldsymbol{\Sigma}$, which is exactly the same as the (partial) sum over pseudo-$C_{\ell}$, and the high-$\ell$ mean is directly given by the other part of this sum.
 The overall mean of a sum of two random variables is given by the sum of the individual means.
 The shape of the full $\ell$-range likelihood does depend on where this cutoff for the exact calculation is chosen, however.
-The question of how to choose it is related to the question from which scale onwards the central limit theorem applies for a given mask and angular-separation bin.
+The question of how to choose it is related to the question from which scale onward the central limit theorem applies for a given mask and angular-separation bin.

 To illustrate this, we show the full $\ell$-range likelihood for the same mask and angular-separation bin as before for different $\ell_{\mathrm{exact}}$ in Fig.~\ref{fig:ell_conv}.
 The calculated likelihood approaches the simulated sampling distribution as the cutoff $\ell_{\mathrm{exact}}$ goes to smaller scales.
 This convergence can also be seen when looking at more quantitative descriptors of the distributions such as the variance or the skewness.
 We show these quantitative results in App.~\ref{app:convergence} for the different masks.
 As calculating the exact likelihood for the full range of multipole moments is computationally infeasible, we can only make an estimate of the cutoff based on these results.